 Is an FAVR Program a Suitable Choice for Your Business?

 When it comes to FAVR, a company must meet its requirements.
 This is a reimbursement plan that is meant for companies that have their workforce spread across different regions.
 The employees must drive for 5000+ miles on mobile workers driving more than 5,000 miles for business purposes annually.

 It is worthy to note that only US-based companies are eligible for the FAVR plan.
 Considering that laws in Canada, as well as Mexico, works differently, FAVR cannot provide for employees working there.
 In addition to this, companies with five drivers can opt for the FAVR plan.
 This means that any organization, regardless of its size, can reap the benefits of this tax-free plan.

 Speaking of this, businesses that will find FAVR plan the most favorable include sales executives as their job requires them to frequently travel to meet with their clients.
 Then there are healthcare professionals who often have to make visits to their patient’s homes.
 Other than this, restaurants now all over the world thrive on delivery services.
 This makes FAVR a very favorable plan for them!

 How Can Employees Accurately Track Their Mileage?

 We live in an era that heavily relies on technology.
 Modern technology has made it super easy to generate reimbursement in the most cost-effective way.
-TripLog is a industry leader when it comes GPS mileage tracking and FAVR application.
-Partnering with TripLog gets you access to straight integration with industry leading Payroll providers and expense management providers.
+TripLog is an industry leader when it comes to GPS mileage tracking and FAVR application.
+Partnering with TripLog gets you access to straight integration with industry-leading payroll providers and expense management providers.

-And it is a wrap!
-We hope this article proves to be of great help to you and allows you to make an informed decision
+And that’s a wrap!
+We hope this article proves to be of great help to you and allows you to make an informed decision.